Grand Duke Sergei Alexandrovich of Russia: Controversy

 In 1894 Sergei was made a member of the State Council.
-In 1896, he was promoted to Lieutenant General and appointed as Commander of Moscow military district.
+In 1896, he was promoted to lieutenant general and appointed as Commander of Moscow military district.
 Because Sergei was devoted to the policies of his nephew, the Tsar regarded him as a useful counterweight to some of his ministers and officials and would always readily take his side.
 When, in 1896, disturbances broke out in the universities, Nicholas II was grateful for his prompt action and that of the authorities that quickly restored order.

 Although Sergei was often condemned as a complete reactionary during his governorship, according to his brother-in-law Ernest, Grand Duke of Hesse, he wanted and strove for improvements, which angered conservatives, but blocked revolutionary reforms, which infuriated radicals, because he considered them impractical or thought that Russia was not ready for them.

 Sergei's enigmatic personality and harsh manners made him appear arrogant and disagreeable.
 Shy by nature, he dreaded personal contact.
 When courtesy demanded a handshake, he solved the problem by wearing a white glove.
 Puritan and humourless, at least in public, he had a total disregard for public opinion.
 He never seemed to be at ease with himself and others.
 He became a focus for serious opponents of the regime as well as for malicious gossip.
-His cousin Grand Duke Alexander Mikhailovich left a damaging description about him: "Try as I will,” he wrote, “ I cannot find a single redeeming feature in his character… Obstinate, arrogant, disagreeable, he flaunted his many peculiarities in the face of the entire nation… " Later writers have accused him of sadism.
+His cousin Grand Duke Alexander Mikhailovich left a damaging description about him: "Try as I will", he wrote, "I cannot find a single redeeming feature in his character… Obstinate, arrogant, disagreeable, he flaunted his many peculiarities in the face of the entire nation…".
+Later writers have accused him of sadism.

 A great deal of controversy around Sergei Alexandrovich has centered on the nature of his personal life.
 Conjecture about the perhaps unhappy nature of the relationship with his wife has abounded.

 Sergei's marriage is barely documented.
 His private papers, including his correspondence with his wife, have not survived, and the evidence that does exist in the Moscow State Archives, the most important repository of Romanov papers, is open to interpretation.
-According to some contemporary reports, Sergei was homosexual.
-The diary of prominent St. Petersburg hostess Alexandra Bogdanovich refers to Sergei's alleged affairs with his aide-de-camps Martynov and Balyasny; while after Sergei was appointed Governor of Moscow, Count Vladimir Lamsdorf punned: "Moscow used to stand on seven hills, and now it has to stand on one hillock" – (the Russian word for 'hillock' sounding similar to the French word for bugger).
-Some reports suggest his sexuality might have conflicted with his intense religious beliefs and the expectations of his position.
 Contrary to this belief, the marriage was happy, in its own way.
-Unusually for royal couples, they slept in the same bed for all of their married life.
+They slept in the same bed for all of their married life.
 Forced to defend Sergei against rumors of discord, Elizabeth Feodorovna was devoted to her husband and treasured his memory after his death.
+Sergei's niece and foster-daughter Maria wrote about them: "she [Ella] and my uncle seemed never very intimate.
+They met for the most part only at meals and by day avoided being alone together.
+They slept, however, up to the last year of their life together, in the same great bed."